Intervention/docs/image/use/basics.md

 The method is highly variable.
 It not only reads filepaths but also the following input formats.

-- Path of the image in filesystem
+- Path of the image in filesystem.
-- URL of an image
+- URL of an image (```allow_url_fopen``` must be enabled).
-- Binary image data
+- Binary image data.
+- Data-URL encoded image data.
-- PHP resource of type gd
+- PHP resource of type gd.
 - Imagick instance
 - Intervention\Image\Image instance
+- Symfony\Component\HttpFoundation\File\UploadedFile instance

 See more examples to initiate image instances in the [api documentation](/api/make).